Film and TelevisionFind a programme

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-There is a lively postgraduate community in the department which runs a film club and shares research through regular research student coffee mornings and presentations of current postgraduate research.
+There is a lively postgraduate community in the department which runs a film club and shares research through regular research events and presentations of current postgraduate research.

 The department has a termly programme of research seminars and public talks, and co-leads a regional research group, Screen Research, which organises workshops on topics across film, television and screen media.

-This programme is particularly well-suited to the development of careers in higher education, and for work on high-level research and creative projects in the fields of film and television.
+This programme is particularly well suited to developing a career in higher education, and for work on high-level research and creative projects in the fields of film and television.